This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

-Wild salmon commercial fisheries in British Columbia (BC), Canada, have seen decreasing return and catch numbers across multiple salmon populations.
-Successful management of this ecosystem service (ES) has been elusive, but there is recognition that a wider social-ecological perspective is needed to support recovery.
-While ES monitoring is essential for evidence-based management, the social-ecological dimensions of ES pose challenges to monitoring: (i) ES-relevant data are siloed and disjointed, and (ii) ES assessments rarely consider the full range of social, economic, and ecological variables shaping ES dynamics.
-The essential ecosystem service variables (EESV) framework is intended to tackle these challenges but has not been fully implemented in any study to date.
-We use the EESV framework to analyze 27 years of monitoring data from diverse sources to assess change in the ES provided by wild Pacific salmon fisheries in the first multi-species analysis conducted at the provincial scale of BC.
-We develop and test a causal model incorporating five essential variables—salmon abundance, fishing effort, salmon catch, landed value and market demand—and seven drivers, including sea surface temperature, hatchery releases, and fishing licenses.
-Our results show that rising sea surface temperatures negatively impact salmon returns, while population enhancement through hatcheries has mixed effects, with some species benefiting and others declining.
+Systematic monitoring of ecosystem services (ES) is crucial for achieving sustainability goals but hampered by siloed and disjointed monitoring efforts that rarely consider the full range of social, economic, and ecological variables shaping ES dynamics.
+The essential ecosystem service variables (EESV) framework is intended to tackle these challenges but its application remains limited.
+Using British Columbia's wild Pacific salmon commercial fishery as a case study, we conduct the first operationalization of the EESV framework, integrating 27 years of monitoring data from diverse sources to assess change in the ES provided by wild Pacific salmon fisheries in a multi-species analysis conducted at the provincial scale of BC.
+We develop and test a causal model incorporating five essential variables (salmon abundance, fishing effort, salmon catch, landed value, and market demand) and seven drivers, including sea surface temperature, hatchery releases, and fishing licenses.
+Our results show that rising sea surface temperatures negatively impact salmon returns, while population enhancement through hatcheries has generally weak effects, with some evidence suggesting that they may be causing declines in abundance.
 We also evaluate the government’s license retirement program, finding limited success in reducing fishing effort and improving the industry’s financial viability.
-Our Bayesian modeling approach explicitly quantifies uncertainty, revealing that ecological predictions have greater uncertainty than social or economic trends, suggesting that additional unaccounted for mechanisms influence ES supply.
-We were unable to include any measure of relational value, emphasizing the need to collect and incorporate cultural and relational data into ES monitoring.
-Overall, our findings underscore the role of market forces in maintaining salmon ES value despite ecological unpredictability and declining catch.
-By demonstrating how essential variables can be used to integrate diverse data into a unified causal representation, this study advances standardized ES monitoring.
-This work advances the EESV framework by linking social and ecological data and it offers insight into how to monitor ES in other systems facing similar challenges.
+Bayesian modeling highlights greater uncertainty in ecological versus socio-economic predictions, suggesting an opportunity for better monitoring.
+Crucially, the inability to operationalize the relational value EESV class underscores limitations in current monitoring programs.
+Overall, our findings show market forces sustaining ES value despite declining effort and uncertain ecological dynamics.
+By demonstrating the EESV framework's utility for integrating data into a causal representation and diagnosing monitoring system limitations, this study advances the methodology needed for standardized ES monitoring in the case of provisioning services.

 DOI